stupside/moley/README.md

 # Build the binary
 go build -o moley .

-# Or use Task for development
+# Or use Task for development workflows
-task go:build
+task go:build    # Build binary
 ```

 ### Docker Development